Apartment for a Software Developer / Alexander Tischler / Russia

 The bathroom showcases a striking yellow vanity module, echoing other yellow accents in the apartment like the hallway pouf and kitchen seating.
 The layout was modified from the original floor plan, allowing space to include a modern shower area.

 A compact column cabinet at the entrance holds a washer, dryer, and built-in air extractor.
-With no space for a full closet, wall hooks and a small drawer unit handle daily outerwear, while a larger closet further down the hall stores other essentials, including electrical and heating components.
+With no space for a full closet, wall hooks and a small drawer unit handle daily outerwear, while a larger closet further down the hall stores essentials, including electrical and heating components.

 Thoughtful Modifications for Enhanced Living